M-DISC: The 1000-Year Backup for Generations

 To burn M-DISCs, you need:

-- Compatible optical drive: Most BD-XL-capable Blu-ray burners support M-DISC technology.
+- Compatible optical drive: Not all Blu-ray burners support M-DISC technology - you need a drive specifically advertised as M-DISC compatible.
 If using 100GB discs, ensure your drive specifically supports BD-R XL format.

 - Sufficient computer resources: Burning high-capacity discs is memory and processor-intensive.